SkylineCommunications/dataminer-docs/connector-help/connector_help/Audemat_Aztec_Goldeneagle_AM.md

 **SNMP Settings:**

 - **Port Number:** The port of the connection device, by default *161*.
 - **Get community string:** The community string used when reading values from the device.
-The default value, unless overridden in the driver, is *public*.
+The default value, unless overridden in the connector, is *public*.
 - **Set community string:** The community string used when setting values on the device.
-The default value, unless overridden in the driver, is *private*.
+The default value, unless overridden in the connector, is *private*.

 ## Usage